Our Team

 Riley is passionate in helping you reach your goals, whether it be getting you back to your sport or simply empowering you to move well in order to pursue the activities you love.
 He delivers a personalized approach through current evidence-based care using a combination of manual therapy, therapeutic exercise and education.
 He is also committed to continually expanding his skill set through continuing education to ensure you receive the best outcome possible.

-• Master of Science in Physical Therapy in 2018 (University of Toronto)
+• Master of Science Physical Therapy – University of Toronto

 Certifications: